ALWAYS PACKED, SELDOM HOME

 Other expeditions include the first ever overnight filming in the infamous tomb of King Tut as well as the sprawling temple of Angkor Wat.
 The team also made headlines by spending an entire night in the shadow of the world’s worst nuclear accident at Chernobyl.
 Arguably not Josh's best idea.
 A mysterious “Yeti” footprint recovered by Josh in the Himalayas is now on display at the Expedition Everest attraction at Walt Disney’s Animal Kingdom in Orlando, Florida.

 An avid scuba diver and photographer, Josh has participated in sub-sea archaeological excavations in the Mediterranean, and his wanderlust has taken him from sweltering African deserts to the icy shores of Antarctica.
-In addition, he has scaled "the roof of Africa" on Mt.
+To date, he has set foot in more than ninety countries, has scaled "the roof of Africa" on Mt.
 Kilimanjaro, and climbed Aconcagua, the tallest mountain in the Americas.
-Josh holds degrees from Tufts University in Archaeology and Drama and was recently inducted into The Explorers Club, a prestigious organization dedicated to the advancement of exploration and field research.
+Josh holds degrees from Tufts University in Archaeology and Drama and is a fellow of The Explorers Club, a prestigious organization dedicated to the advancement of exploration and field research.
 Also, they have stuffed polar bears and a lot of scotch.

 Josh currently resides in Los Angeles and on airport floors around the world.